KenKundert/avendesora/doc/commands.rst

 of the *default* attribute.
 If no value is given for *default*, then the *passcode*, *password*, or *passphrase* attribute is produced (this can be changed by specifying the :ref:`default_field setting <settings>`).
-If *default* is a script (see 'avendesora help scripts') then the script is executed.
+If *default* is a :ref:`script <scripts>` then the script is executed.
 A typical script might be 'username: {username}, password:
 {passcode}'.
 It is best if the script produces a one line output if it contains secrets.
 If not a script, the value of *default* should be the name of another attribute, and the value of that attribute is shown.

-If no account is requested, then Avendesora attempts to determine the appropriate account through discovery (see 'avendesora help discovery').
-Normally Avendesora is called in this manner from your window manager.
+If no account is requested, then *Avendesora* attempts to determine the appropriate account through :ref:`discovery <discovery>`.
+Normally *Avendesora* is called in this manner from your window manager.
 You would arrange for it to be run when you type a hot key.
-In this case Avendesora determines which account to use from information available from the environment, information like the title on active window.
-In this mode, Avendesora mimics the keyboard when producing its output.
+In this case *Avendesora* determines which account to use from information available from the environment, information like the title on active window.
+In this mode, *Avendesora* mimics the keyboard when producing its output.

-The verbose and title options are used when debugging account discovery.
-The verbose option adds more information about the discovery process to the logfile (~/.config/avendesora/log.gpg).
-The title option allows you to override the active window title so you can debug title-based discovery.
-Specifying the title option also scrubs the output and outputs directly to the standard output rather than mimicking the keyboard so as to avoid exposing your secret.
+The *verbose* and *title* options are used when debugging account discovery.
+The *verbose* option adds more information about the discovery process to the logfile (~/.config/avendesora/log.gpg).
+The *title* option allows you to override the active window title so you can debug title-based discovery.
+Specifying the *title* option also scrubs the output and outputs directly to the standard output rather than mimicking the keyboard so as to avoid exposing your secret.

+If the *stdout* option is not specified, the value command still writes to the standard output if it is associated with a TTY (if *Avendesora* is outputting directly to a terminal).
+If the standard output is not a TTY, *Avendesora* mimics the keyboard and types the desired value directly into the active window.
+There are two common situations where standard output is not a TTY: when *Avendesora* is being run by your window manager in response to you pressing a hot key or when the output of *Avendesora* is fed into a pipeline.
+In the second case, mimicking the keyboard is not what you want; you should use ``--stdout`` to assure the chosen value is sent to the pipeline as desired.
+This also has the added benefit of stripping off all decorations from the value.

 .. index::